 Mentors are valuable to CEOs, but they can’t invest the time to make significant change happen.
 CEOs can benefit from mentors, but mentors play a different role.
 They can see things from a 30,000-foot level and advise from there.
 Mentors can provide a perspective that helps in your decision-making.
 They can be part of your information gathering when facing an important decision.

 A CEO Coach is there to help you take all the information available to you about a decision and make the right decision.
 You may have input from customers, your team, the board, and your mentor.
-I am here to help you make the right decision after we have processed all the valuable input you received.
+Your CEO coach is here to help you make the right decision after you have processed all the valuable input you received.

-My most successful CEOs have had mentors in the past and some of them still have mentors.
-My CEO clients connect with them periodically to gather information.
-Then they turn to me to pull together all the information so I can advise them on what path to take.
+The most successful CEOs have had mentors in the past and some of them still have mentors.
+Great CEOs connect with their mentors periodically to gather information.
+Then they turn to their CEO Coach to pull together all the information so your coach can advise you on what path to take.

 Glenn Gow, CEO Coach & Advocator for CEO Mentors